Planar quantum low-density parity-check codes with open boundaries: Grafted planar qLDPC codes

 \section{Grafted planar qLDPC codes}

 In this section, we apply the ``lattice grafting'' optimization to the examples from the previous code families.
 The grafted codes are presented below.
-It is important to note that lattice grafting involves randomized choices (since enumerating exponentially many iterative cases is impractical); therefore, we run the algorithm several hundred times for each parent code in Appendix~\ref{app: Families of planar qLDPC codes} and select the instance with the smallest number of physical qubits $n$. \begin{itemize} \item The grafted $[[79, 6, 6]]$ code, with ${kd^2}/{n} = 2.73$, is illustrated in Fig.~\ref{fig: [[79, 6, 6]] code} and is obtained from the $[[88, 6, 6]]$ code (shown in Fig.~\ref{fig: [[88, 6, 6]] code}) by removing 9 physical qubits. \item The grafted $[[107, 7, 7]]$ code, with ${kd^2}/{n} = 3.21$, is illustrated in Fig.~\ref{fig: [[107, 7, 7]] code} and is obtained from the $[[131, 7, 7]]$ code (shown in Fig.~\ref{fig: [[131, 7, 7]] code}) by removing 24 physical qubits. \item The grafted $[[173, 8, 9]]$ code, with ${kd^2}/{n} = 3.75$, is illustrated in Fig.~\ref{fig: [[173, 8, 9]] code} and is obtained from the $[[188, 8, 9]]$ code (shown in Fig.~\ref{fig: [[188, 8, 9]] code}) by removing 15 physical qubits. \item The grafted $[[268, 8, 12]]$ code, with ${kd^2}/{n} = 4.30$, is illustrated in Fig.~\ref{fig: [[268, 8, 12]] code} and is obtained from the $[[288, 12, 12]]$ code (shown in Fig.~\ref{fig: [[288, 8, 12]] code}) by removing 20 physical qubits. \item The grafted $[[405, 9, 15]]$ code, with ${kd^2}/{n} = 5.00$, is illustrated in Fig.~\ref{fig: [[405, 9, 15]] code} and is obtained from the $[[441, 9, 15]]$ code (shown in Fig.~\ref{fig: [[441, 9, 15]]}) by removing 36 physical qubits. \item The grafted $[[374, 10, 13]]$ code, with ${kd^2}/{n} = 4.52$, is illustrated in Fig.~\ref{fig: [[374, 10, 13]] code} and is obtained from the $[[403, 10, 13]]$ code (shown in Fig.~\ref{fig: [[403, 10, 13]]}) by removing 29 physical qubits. \item The grafted $[[409, 11, 13]]$ code, with ${kd^2}/{n} = 4.54$, is illustrated in Fig.~\ref{fig: [[409, 11, 13]] code} and is obtained from the $[[435, 11, 13]]$ code (shown in Fig.~\ref{fig: [[435, 11, 13]]}) by removing 26 physical qubits. \item The grafted $[[386, 12, 12]]$ code, with ${kd^2}/{n} = 4.48$, is illustrated in Fig.~\ref{fig: [[386, 12, 12]] code} and is obtained from the $[[432, 12, 12]]$ code (shown in Fig.~\ref{fig: [[432, 12, 12]]}) by removing 46 physical qubits. \item The grafted $[[362, 13, 11]]$ code, with ${kd^2}/{n} = 4.35$, is illustrated in Fig.~\ref{fig: [[362, 13, 11]] code} and is obtained from the $[[392, 13, 11]]$ code (shown in Fig.~\ref{fig: [[392, 13, 11]]}) by removing 30 physical qubits. \end{itemize} This lattice grafting process removes a subset of the physical qubits while preserving the code distances, geometric locality, and maximum stabilizer weights.
+It is important to note that lattice grafting involves randomized choices (since enumerating exponentially many iterative cases is impractical); therefore, we run the algorithm several hundred times for each parent code in Appendix~\ref{app: Families of planar qLDPC codes} and select the instance with the smallest number of physical qubits $n$. \begin{itemize} \item The grafted $[[78, 6, 6]]$ code, with ${kd^2}/{n} = 2.77$, is illustrated in Fig.~\ref{fig: [[78, 6, 6]] code} and is obtained from the $[[88, 6, 6]]$ code (shown in Fig.~\ref{fig: [[88, 6, 6]] code}) by removing 10 physical qubits. \item The grafted $[[107, 7, 7]]$ code, with ${kd^2}/{n} = 3.21$, is illustrated in Fig.~\ref{fig: [[107, 7, 7]] code} and is obtained from the $[[131, 7, 7]]$ code (shown in Fig.~\ref{fig: [[131, 7, 7]] code}) by removing 24 physical qubits. \item The grafted $[[173, 8, 9]]$ code, with ${kd^2}/{n} = 3.75$, is illustrated in Fig.~\ref{fig: [[173, 8, 9]] code} and is obtained from the $[[188, 8, 9]]$ code (shown in Fig.~\ref{fig: [[188, 8, 9]] code}) by removing 15 physical qubits. \item The grafted $[[268, 8, 12]]$ code, with ${kd^2}/{n} = 4.30$, is illustrated in Fig.~\ref{fig: [[268, 8, 12]] code} and is obtained from the $[[288, 12, 12]]$ code (shown in Fig.~\ref{fig: [[288, 8, 12]] code}) by removing 20 physical qubits. \item The grafted $[[405, 9, 15]]$ code, with ${kd^2}/{n} = 5.00$, is illustrated in Fig.~\ref{fig: [[405, 9, 15]] code} and is obtained from the $[[441, 9, 15]]$ code (shown in Fig.~\ref{fig: [[441, 9, 15]]}) by removing 36 physical qubits. \item The grafted $[[348, 10, 13]]$ code, with ${kd^2}/{n} = 4.86$, is illustrated in Fig.~\ref{fig: [[348, 10, 13]] code} and is obtained from the $[[381, 10, 13]]$ code (shown in Fig.~\ref{fig: [[381, 10, 13]]}) by removing 33 physical qubits. \item The grafted $[[450, 11, 15]]$ code, with ${kd^2}/{n} = 5.50$, is illustrated in Fig.~\ref{fig: [[450, 11, 15]] code} and is obtained from the $[[494, 11, 15]]$ code (shown in Fig.~\ref{fig: [[494, 11, 15]]}) by removing 44 physical qubits. \item The grafted $[[386, 12, 12]]$ code, with ${kd^2}/{n} = 4.48$, is illustrated in Fig.~\ref{fig: [[386, 12, 12]] code} and is obtained from the $[[432, 12, 12]]$ code (shown in Fig.~\ref{fig: [[432, 12, 12]]}) by removing 46 physical qubits. \item The grafted $[[362, 13, 11]]$ code, with ${kd^2}/{n} = 4.35$, is illustrated in Fig.~\ref{fig: [[362, 13, 11]] code} and is obtained from the $[[392, 13, 11]]$ code (shown in Fig.~\ref{fig: [[392, 13, 11]]}) by removing 30 physical qubits. \item The grafted $[[282, 12, 14]]$ code (weight-8 stabilizers), with ${kd^2}/{n} = 8.34$, is illustrated in Fig.~\ref{fig: [[282, 12, 14]] code} and is obtained from the $[[292, 12, 14]]$ code (shown in Fig.~\ref{fig: [[292, 12, 14]] code}) by removing 10 physical qubits. \end{itemize} This lattice grafting process removes a subset of the physical qubits while preserving the code distances, geometric locality, and maximum stabilizer weights.
 Although the process typically produces highly irregular lattice boundaries, the qubits can be rearranged to regularize the boundaries for experimental implementations.

 \end{widetext}